-Mayo Clinic's Pediatric Rehabilitation Medicine Fellowship Program offers a two-year ACGME accredited fellowship to thoroughly develop your skills related to patient evaluation, management, data collection and interpretation in a wide variety of pediatric rehabilitation patients.
+The Pediatric Rehabilitation Medicine Fellowship at Mayo Clinic in Rochester, Minnesota, is a two-year fellowship to thoroughly develop your skills related to patient evaluation, management, data collection and interpretation in a wide variety of pediatric rehabilitation patients.

-Your clinical experience will be a combination of pediatric rehabilitation unit, hospital consultation, and outpatient practice, including care of children and adolescents with:
+Clinical experience is a combination of pediatric rehabilitation unit, hospital consultation and outpatient practice, including care of children and adolescents with:

 - Cerebral palsy